ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/first_value.md

 # first_value

-It is an alias for [`any`](../any.md) but it was introduced for compatibility with [Window Functions](../../window-functions/index.md), where sometimes it's necessary to process `NULL` values (by default all ClickHouse aggregate functions ignore NULLs).
+It is an alias for [`any`](../../../sql-reference/aggregate-functions/reference/any.md) but it was introduced for compatibility with [Window Functions](../../window-functions/index.md), where sometimes it's necessary to process `NULL` values (by default all ClickHouse aggregate functions ignore NULL values).

 It supports declaring a modifier to respect nulls (`RESPECT NULLS`), both under [Window Functions](../../window-functions/index.md) and in normal aggregations.